 Any member can join an existing Weavers Way committee, club, or community group, or propose a new one.
 Committee members earn working member credit for participating in monthly meetings and/or special projects for a minimum of six consecutive months.
 The commitment of time generally translates into one to three hours per month.

-Weavers Way Bylaws, Article VII, states that committees “are formed to provide members with a way to participate actively and meaningfully in the life and mission of the Co-op, and are vital to the Co-op and its community.”
+Weavers Way Bylaws, Article VI, states that committees “are formed to provide members with a way to participate actively and meaningfully in the life and mission of the Co-op.”
 Committees form important bridges between Weavers Way staff, the Board of Directors, membership-at-large, and the neighborhoods we serve.

-Check the Weavers Way events calendar for meeting dates and times, or contact the Membership Department for assistance.
+Please note that all Weavers Way in-person meetings, events, and workshops are canceled until further notice.
+Check the Weavers Way events calendar for updates, or contact the Membership Department for assistance.
 Committee chairs have mailboxes on the second floor of 559 Carpenter Lane in Mt.
 Airy.

 The Environment Committee researches environmental concerns and informs the Co-op and its members about current environmental issues.
 This committee develops green projects locally, monitors store-related environmental concerns and makes recommendations.